Over 140 Years of History

 The advent of WWII changed the labor landscape dramatically.
 Throughout the country, unions became well organized and supplied labor efficiently by its end.
 As before, at the end of a war, the governments on-again/off-again interest in a merchant marine waned.
 After 1945, the US fleet went from 43,000 vessels to just 1,150 at the beginning of the Korean conflict.
 The fleet has continued to decline to the point that today less than 2 1/2% of all cargo moving in and out of this country moves in American bottoms.

 After the war, and under the leadership of Presidents Herbert Daggett, E.N.
 Altman, and Jesse Calhoon, as well as General Counsel, Lee Pressman, the M.E.B.A. made impressive gains for its membership despite the decline in the US shipping industry.
 Wages rose to be commensurate with the responsibilities and skills of the work.
-Collective bargaining agreements re-established the 40-hour shipboard work week, and produced the industries highest rated pension and welfare plans.
+Collective bargaining agreements re-established the 40-hour shipboard work week, and produced the industry's highest-rated pension and welfare plans.
 The union built and acquired continuing funding for Diagnostic Centers.
 The Union founded the Calhoon M.E.B.A.
 Engineering School, the first joint union-industry-training center.
-Through an organizing drive, M.E.B.A. restored itself as a force on the Great Lakes.
 Also, M.E.B.A. became a legislative force in Washington, successfully organizing support for the Merchant Marine Act of 1970.
 Today M.E.B.A. is rebuilding and strengthening its influence on Capitol Hill.

 Regulatory change and international agreements are rapidly changing the worldwide maritime picture.
 The M.E.B.A. recognizes the opportunities brought by these changes and is committed to taking advantage of any aspect of the industry that benefits our members.